Whatsapp Icon

 • Pre-Operative Appointment: You'll likely meet with your surgeon to discuss the final details of the surgery and answer any lingering questions.

 • Medication Adjustments: Your doctor may advise adjusting or stopping certain medications before the surgery.
-Its vital to follow these instructions accurately.
+It's vital to follow these instructions accurately.

 • Preparing Your Home: Prepare your living space for post-surgery recovery by arranging necessary items within easy reach and ensuring a comfortable rest area.